hydrobyte/TestJSON/README.md

 - `SuperObject` compiles but it is not working with C++Builder.
 Any help getting `SuperObject` working with C++Builder is appreciated.
 - `JsonTools` had problems saving to file: it was truncated at object `"key25412"`.
 - `JsonTools` gave a error `Root node must be an array or object` trying to load form a UTF-8 file with 50k items file from other sub-tests.
-- `chimera.json` seems to completelly break Delphi 10.4's code completion.
+- `chimera.json` seems to completelly break Delphi 10.4's code completion (Code insight manager = LSP).

 These libraries were tested:
 - [XSuperObject](https://github.com/onryldz/x-superobject) does not compile with `C++Builder` 10.2.